silviakjhih/Stay-Curious/README.md

 Curiosity encourages you to explore new ideas and discover better solutions.
 Asking questions and learning from different sources helps expand your understanding.
-Every new topic can teach you something valuable
+Every new topic can teach you something valuable   Good